 A Flanger effect plays the original sound and adds a delayed signal to it.
 Delay time varies from 1 to 10 milliseconds.

-This effect also plays the original audio with multiple delays but then adds several timbres of the original sound.
+This effect also plays the original audio with multiple delays but then adds several timbres to the original sound.

 The DeEsser effect removes unpleasant sibilance, DeClicker clears the audio signal from unwanted clicks.